-Whether you wear metal braces, ceramic braces or lingual braces, you need to know how to best care for your teeth during orthodontic treatment.
+Whether you wear metal braces, ceramic braces or lingual braces, you need to know how to best care for your teeth during orthodontic treatment from an expert like an orthodontist, in Garden City, MB.
 If you take care of your braces properly, it will make them much more comfortable and effective, meaning you’re a step closer to the perfect smile each day!

 What can you do to keep your oral health in check while wearing braces?